Medically reviewed on February 20, 2018

 Restoring a healthy weight

 The first goal of treatment is getting back to a healthy weight.
-You can't recover from an eating disorder without restoring an appropriate weight and learning proper nutrition.
+You can't recover from anorexia without returning to a healthy weight and learning proper nutrition.
+Those involved in this process may include:

 - Family-based therapy.
 This is the only evidence-based treatment for teenagers with anorexia.
 Because the teenager with anorexia is unable to make good choices about eating and health while in the grips of this serious condition, this therapy mobilizes parents to help their child with re-feeding and weight restoration until the child can make good choices about health.

 - Individual therapy.
 For adults, cognitive behavioral therapy — specifically enhanced cognitive behavioral therapy — has been shown to help.
 The main goal is to normalize eating patterns and behaviors to support weight gain.
-The second goal is to help change distorted beliefs and thoughts that maintain the restrictive eating.
-This type of therapy is generally done once a week or in a day treatment program, but in some cases, it may be part of treatment in a psychiatric hospital.
+The second goal is to help change distorted beliefs and thoughts that maintain restrictive eating.

 Treatment challenges in anorexia